 By clicking “Accept,” you agree to the use of cookies and similar technologies on your device as set forth in our Cookie Policy and our Privacy Policy.
 Please note that certain cookies are essential for this website to function properly and do not require user consent to be deployed.

-7-Day Maritime Provinces Driving Tour
+7-Day Maritime Provinces Road Trip

 It may be possible to touch down in all four of Atlantic Canada’s provinces in one week, but such a rushed schedule is neither practical nor enjoyable.
 Therefore, in this itinerary, we’ll stick to the three Maritime provinces (Nova Scotia, New Brunswick, and Prince Edward Island).
 This itinerary assumes you have your own vehicle or a rental.